Széchenyi István tér

-Strange and hugely entertaining two-hour tour as this bright yellow amphibeous bus takes you overland and into the river.
+Strange and hugely entertaining two-hour tour as this bright-yellow amphibious bus takes you overland and into the river.
 Three to four...

 Hungarian Academy of Sciences

-It’s not really a ‘garden club’ though the ‘Five Garden’ (‘five’ as in district) does suggest that.
-This rather chichi champagne bar...
+It’s not really a ‘garden club’, though the ‘Five Garden’ (‘five’ as in district V) does pretend to be that.
+This rather chichi...

-If you’re hankering for a fix of authentic curry or tandoori in a bright, upbeat environment, look no further than this attractive...
+If you’re hankering for a fix of authentic Indian curry or tandoori in a bright, upbeat environment, look no further than this...

-Named in 1947 after the long-serving (1933–45) American president, Franklin Delano Roosevelt, Roosevelt tér has a new designation honouring the statesmen and developer of Chain Bridge it faces.
+Named Roosevelt tér in 1947 after the long-serving (1933–45) American president, this square has now been renamed to honour the statesmen and developer of Chain Bridge, which it faces.
 The square offers among the best views of Castle Hill in Pest.

-The art nouveau building with the gold tiles to the east is the Gresham Palace , built by an English insurance company in 1907.
+The Art Nouveau building with the gold tiles to the east is Gresham Palace , built by an English insurance company in 1907.
 It now houses the sumptuous Four Seasons Gresham Palace Hotel.
-The Hungarian Academy of Sciences , founded by Count István Széchenyi, is at the northern end of the square.
+The Hungarian Academy of Sciences (Magyar Tudományos Akadémia), founded by Count István Széchenyi, is at the northern end of the square.